 First, What to Buy…

 Something the stores never want hanging around are seasonal items, especially edible ones.
-Valentine's Day is over, but the stores still have stock on the shelves.
-And my oh my, do they want to get rid of it fast!
-You'll see 90% savings on perfectly good boxes of chocolates and other candies, simply because they're in heart-shipped boxes and flowery red packaging.
+Valentine's Day may be long gone, but the stores still have plenty of goodies on the shelves.
+And they want to get rid of it quickly!
+You'll see 90% savings on perfectly good boxes of chocolates and other candies, and all because they're in heart-shipped boxes and flowery red packaging.
 It's silly, but it's good for your wallet.
 (See also: 15 Reasons to Eat More Chocolate)

 2. Frozen Foods